jfir/jfir.github.io/_posts/2022-12-30-Data Science SQL Interview Practice Questions.md

 ---

-** Q19: How would you find the total number of orders for each product, grouped by month?
+<b> Q19: How would you find the total number of orders for each product, grouped by month?</b>

 <details>
   <summary>A19:</summary>